Losing weight is no child’s play. In fact, it can lead to detrimental habits that cause more harm to your body.

 5. Drinking your calories

 Sodas, coffees and alcohols are especially devious because we often underestimate how many calories a beverage can contain.
-If you look at the math carefully, you may be shocked at how some of our favourite coolers are secretly contributing to our waistline.
+You may be shocked at how fattening some of our favourite coolers are.

 The largest problem with sugary drinks is that the human body doesn’t register that it’s full even after consuming hundreds of calories.
-So the next time you’re in need of a hydrating refreshment, opt for whole fruits or zero-calorie water instead.
+The next time you’re in need of a hydrating refreshment, opt for whole fruits or zero-calorie water instead.

 Have a dieting tip to share with us?
 Leave them in the comments below!